 I wanted to give some quick highlights on the nearly ended earnings season by company that I may have missed.

 Youtube – Tops $6B in revenue in one quarter, which is on track to earn as much revenue as Netflix.

-Sony – They had a good quarter with film and year.
+Sony – They had a good quarter with films.